brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 50 bht.md

 # Luke 22:50 Commentary Help Text

 ## BHT:
-In Luke 22:50, one of the disciples takes a sword and cuts off the right ear of the servant.
-This act is attributed to Peter, who impulsively lunges at the servant with the intention of striking his head, but instead ends up severing his ear.
-Luke is the only Gospel that specifies it was the right ear, while John adds the names of both Peter and Malchus to the account.
-It is suggested that Peter targeted this particular servant because of his aggressive demeanor and hostility towards Jesus.
+A certain servant, possibly Peter, acted impulsively and cut off the right ear of the high priest's servant, later identified as Malchus.
+The mention of the specific ear is particular to Luke and John's accounts, with Luke, being a physician, providing this detail.
+Despite Luke omitting Peter's name, his quick action demonstrates his readiness to defend Jesus, even though it would lead to trouble for him.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent: